 - asthma puffers or inhalers don't help babies with bronchiolitis

-- using blue reliever asthma puffers or inhalers in babies less than 12 months of age may make their breathing worse
+- using reliever asthma puffers or inhalers in babies less than 12 months of age may make their breathing worse

 - steroid medicine by mouth or inhaler does not help babies with bronchiolitis